 Most affordable inversion table

-An awesome economy option, this inversion table comes in at under $100 without sacrificing quality and is ergonomically made for a wide range of people, with the manufacturer stating that users from 4’10” to 6’6” and up to 300 pounds can comfortable use this table.
+An awesome economy option, this inversion table is surprisingly affordable without sacrificing quality and is ergonomically made for a wide range of people, with the manufacturer stating that users from 4’10” to 6’6” and up to 300 pounds can comfortable use this table.

 It comes with a pin system that allows the user to invert in five different positions, which is great for those new to inversion therapy or who prefer not to be totally upside down all the time.

 It is made with comfort in mind, as it has an adjustable headrest pad with large and comfortable padded backrest.
 The easily adjustable padded ankle slots mean you can use the table comfortable without shoes or socks, so it’s great for home use.
 It also folds for easy storage and convenience.
 Read all user reviews!